steell0815/vs-auto-tcr-with-codex/docs/prompts-contract.md

 Key risks, follow-ups, test outcomes.
 ```

-The extension appends messages and test results here as it runs Codex + TCR flows.
+The extension appends messages and test results here as it runs Codex + TCR flows (manual for now, automated later).